-The more pavement there is, the more rainwater will simply run off down the storm drains, picking up pollutants on the way and causing flooding.
+The more pavement there is, the more rainwater will simply run off to storm drains, picking up pollutants on the way, causing flooding, and exacerbating drought.
 Allowing water to soak into the ground can prevent flooding, recharge groundwater supplies, and dilute contaminants.
 Planting native plants and trees that do not require much water also helps save our precious supplies and keep our groundwater clean.

 Install water-efficient shower heads.
 They’re inexpensive, easy to install, and can save you hundreds of gallons of water a month.

 Make sure you receive your annual drinking water quality report from your water provider (also known as a Consumer Confidence Report).
 If you pay a water bill directly, you should receive it automatically each year.
 If you rent or live in a condo, you can call your local water provider and ask for a copy to be sent to you.